 Evolution of trade under the WTO: handy statistics

-- As of 2016, the world's applied tariffs stood at an average of 8.9%.
-This is 20% lower than the average tariff level of 11.1% recorded in 1996, one year into the establishment of the WTO.
+- As of 2019, the world's applied tariffs stood at an average of 9%.
+This is 19% lower than the average tariff level of 11.1% recorded in 1996, one year into the establishment of the WTO.
 This further compares to estimates of much higher tariff levels among contracting parties of the GATT shortly after the second world war.
 One estimate is that the 1947 average tariff rate among industrial countries, before the first post-war tariff reductions, ranged between 20% and 30%(1).
 Another estimate puts the average tariff among key GATT participants at 22%(2).

-- World trade volumes today are roughly 40 times the level recorded in the early days of the GATT (4018% growth from 1950 to 2017).
+- World trade volumes today are roughly 40 times the level recorded in the early days of the GATT (3983% growth from 1950 to 2020).

-- World trade values today have ballooned by 283% from 1950 levels.
+- World trade values today have ballooned by almost 300 (274) times from 1950 levels.